-The following figure shows an example of how to limit the cascading and gain both power and performance at the same time, often with no trade-off in performance.
+The following figure shows an example of how to limit the cascading and gain both power and clock frequency at the same time, often with no trade-off in performance.

 Note: This example applies to UltraScale and UltraScale+ devices only.